Best Summer Programs in the Bay Area – 2026

 Designed for students who wish to pursue engineering, the Summer Engineering Seminars (SES) provide both academic and hands-on learning.
 Workshops are offered in a number of engineering disciplines, including bioengineering, environmental engineering, and mechanical engineering.
 Students also complete a variety of projects and engage in social programming.
 The goal of SES is to excite students about the array of STEM career possibilities.

-These Bay Area summer programs are uniquely structured in that there are both beginner and advanced sessions.
-The beginner sessions are open to rising juniors and seniors.
-However, the advanced sessions are only open to rising seniors who have completed the beginner session.
+These Bay Area summer programs are uniquely structured in that there are both introductory and advanced sessions.
+The introductory sessions are open to rising juniors and seniors, though rising juniors will be given priority.
+However, the advanced session is only open to rising seniors who have completed the introductory session.
 Such a structure allows returning students to delve more deeply into topics of interest.

 Finally, the program is extremely competitive.
 As such, STEM-related academic performance is heavily valued in the admission process.
 Interested students need to submit a general application as well as an essay.